1313e/PRISM/docs/source/user/terminology.rst

 	(Path to) The directory/folder on the current machine in which the *PRISM* master file and logfile of the currently loaded emulator are stored.

 Worker mode [`worker_mode`]
-	A mode initialized by :attr:`~prism.pipeline.Pipeline.worker_mode`, where all workers are continuously listening for calls made by the controller rank and execute the received messages.
+	A mode initialized by :attr:`~prism.Pipeline.worker_mode`, where all workers are continuously listening for calls made by the controller rank and execute the received messages.
 	This allows for serial codes to be combined more easily with *PRISM*.
 	By default, it is turned off, requiring all MPI ranks to call most functions.